netneurolab/netneurolab.github.io/events.md

 ## NeuroImaging Statistics Satellite
 We’re pleased to announce a satellite event to the 2023 Organisation for Human Brain Mapping (OHBM) meeting, the Neuroimaging Statistics Workshop, as a means to foster collaboration and generate ideas among statisticians working with brain data.

 The event will take place at the Montreal Neurological Institute on Thursday 27th July (the day after the close of OHBM).
 There will be 4 keynote speakers, starting with the Keith Worsley lecture delivered by Jonathan Taylor, Keith’s prolific student and author of the seminal text “Random Fields and Geometry” with Robert J. Adler.

-We have space for 8 contributed lectures to apply please register using [this link](https://forms.gle/YraFS9AVLPozjwZY9)
+#### We have space for 8 contributed lectures to apply please register using [this link](https://forms.gle/YraFS9AVLPozjwZY9)

 ## Program

-### Morning :
+### Morning:

 **9:30-10:30**
 * Introductory remarks: Tom Nichols, JB Poline
 * Keynote: Inaugural Keith Worsley lecture : **Jonathan Taylor**

 **10:30:11:45**
-* 15mn presentation TBA
-* 15mn presentation TBA
+* 2X 15mn presentation TBA

 **Break**
-* 15mn presentation TBA
-* 15mn presentation TBA
+* 2X 15mn presentation TBA

 **11:45-12:30**
 * Keynote: **Mandy Meija**